Maximus the Confessor: Legacy

-Maximus the Confessor and His Miracles.
-An early 17th-century Stroganov school icon from Solvychegodsk.
+Maximus the Confessor and His Miracles, an early 17th-century icon of the Stroganov school from Solvychegodsk.

 Along with Pope Martin I, Maximus was vindicated by the Third Council of Constantinople (the Sixth Ecumenical Council, 680–681), which declared that Christ possessed both a human and a divine will.
 With this declaration Monothelitism became heresy, and Maximus was posthumously declared innocent.

 Maximus is among those Christians who were venerated as saints shortly after their deaths.
 The vindication of Maximus' theological position made him extremely popular within a generation after his death, and his cause was aided by the accounts of miracles at his tomb.

 Maximus is one of the last men to be recognized by both the Orthodox and Catholic Churches as a Father of the Church.
 In the encyclical Spe Salvi (2007), Pope Benedict XVI called Maximus 'the great Greek doctor of the Church', although it is not clear if the Pontiff intended to nominate Maximus 'Doctor of the Church' or to say that he already was one.

 Theology

 As a student of Pseudo-Dionysius, Maximus was one of many Christian theologians who preserved and interpreted the earlier Neo-Platonic philosophy, including the thought of such figures as Plotinus and Proclus.
 Maximus' work on Pseudo-Dionysius the Areopagite was continued by John Scotus Eriugena at the request of Charles the Bald.

 The Platonic influence on Maximus' thought can be seen most clearly in his theological anthropology.
 Here, Maximus adopted the Platonic model of exitus-reditus (exit and return), teaching that humanity was made in the image of God, and the purpose of salvation is to restore us to unity with God.
-This emphasis on divinization or theosis helped secure Maximus' place in Eastern theology, as these concepts have always held an important place in Eastern Christianity.
+This emphasis on divinization or theosis helped secure Maximus' place in Eastern Christian theology, as these concepts have always held an important place in Eastern Christianity.

 Christologically Maximus insisted on a strict dyophysitism, which can be seen as a corollary of the emphasis on theosis.
 In terms of salvation, humanity is intended to be fully united with God.
 This is possible for Maximus because God was first fully united with humanity in the incarnation.
 If Christ did not become fully human (if, for example, he only had a divine and not a human will), then salvation was no longer possible, as humanity could not become fully divine.
 Furthermore, in his works Maximus the Confessor argued the unconditionality of the divine incarnation.

 Regarding salvation, Maximus, like Origen and St. Gregory of Nyssa, has been described as a proponent of apocatastasis or universal reconciliation, the idea that all rational souls will eventually be redeemed.
 While this claim has been disputed, others have argued that Maximus shared this belief in universal reconciliation with his most spiritually mature students.

-Reception

 In Eastern Christianity, Maximus has always been influential.
 A number of his works are included in the Greek Philokalia, a collection of some of the most influential Eastern Orthodox Christian writers.